pharo-open-documentation/pharo-wiki/General/GithubActions.md

 This guide will get you through the process to setup your own integration.

+> Note: In order to do anything for the CI of your project, you will need a `Baseline` to manage its dependencies.
+If it is not the case yet, you can check the [guide on baselines](Baselines.md).

 - [Setting up your continuous integration via Github Actions](#setting-up-your-continuous-integration-via-github-actions)
   * [Simple case: Run tests on master branch](#simple-case--run-tests-on-master-branch)
   * [SmalltalkCI options](#smalltalkci-options)